Betta Fish Care - Create A Thriving Betta Tank

 These Bettas get their names from their pectoral fins that look like the ear of an elephant.
 These are one of the more exotic and striking Betta you will find.
 These varieties can also be found in the wild (though with less bold colors then their captive bred varieties).
 They are an aggressive Betta and best suited as a sole specimen.
 They slow down a lot later in life, so a calm tank alone is the best for them.

 This unique looking variety has a web fins that resemble a crown.
 It is one of the new varieties among breeders debuting in 1997.
 This Betta variety produces some of the most exotic colors and mixes available in the trade.
 Because of its breeding though, this also makes it one of the more difficult Betta to find and take care of.
 They are more delicate than the other Bettas on the list.
-It requires exceptionally clean water for its fins to stay healthy.
+It requires exceptionally higher water quality for its fins to stay healthy.

 Putting It Together - Creating A Betta Fish Tank